 MISSION & VISION

-Extreme Kids & Crew, a 501(c)3 nonprofit organization, is a community center that provides a welcoming, supportive space for children with disabilities can socialize, create and play, and their families can join in the fun while sharing disability specific resources with other caretakers.
-Through arts and play based programming, caregivers, siblings and children of all abilities come together to explore, connect, relax and gain confidence in their abilities.
+Extreme Kids & Crew, a 501(c)3 nonprofit organization, is a welcoming community center where children with disabilities can socialize, create and play, and their families can join in the fun while sharing disability specific resources with other caretakers.
+Through arts and play based programming, caregivers, siblings and children of all abilities come together to explore, connect and gain confidence.